 But that’s not all.

 As I said, I want to help you to teach your children life skills.
 Things that generally aren’t taught in school.

-Do they understand important things like why we vote and have elections?
+I want them to understand important things like why we vote and have elections.
 Why some people have 2 mummies and some have none?
-Or why we don’t drop our rubbish on the floor?
+Or why we don’t drop our rubbish on the floor.

 Don’t worry, I’m here to help you.

-As my children grow and these issues come up, I will be doing my best to teach all of these important lifeskills to my children and helping you to do the same with yours.
+As my children grow and these issues come up, I will be doing my best to guide my children and help you to do the same with yours.